Our History and Our Achievements

 - Representing people with hypersomnia at medical meetings, with pharmaceutical companies, with sleep-related organizations, and at the National Institutes of Health.
 2017: HF Board members attend medical meetings (such as the World Sleep Congress October 2017 in Prague).
 We communicate the needs of the IH community to pharmaceutical companies and NIH.

 - Establishing a hypersomnia patient registry.
 2017: Last year HF launched our registry for people with IH and related disorders through CoRDS (Coordination of Rare Diseases through Sanford Research).
-Over 650 people with these rare disorders have shared their data with the registry to aid research.
+Nearly 1,000 people with these rare disorders have shared their data with the registry to aid research.

 - Funding research to identify the cause of and effective treatments for hypersomnia.
 2017: HF has established and continues to build a restricted fund for research.